datltnuce/Python-Payment-and-Transaction-Analysis/README.md

 **[Python] Payment and Transaction Analysis**
 ## I. Introduction
-In this project, I will analyze the status of payments and transactions within the context of an e-wallet.
+In this project, I will explore the status of payments and transactions within an e-wallet system to gain insights into its performance and user behavior.
+By analyzing transaction trends, payment statuses, and key metrics, this study aims to identify patterns, detect anomalies, and uncover opportunities for optimization.
+The findings will provide valuable insights to enhance the efficiency, security, and user experience of the e-wallet platform.

 ### Dataset:
 1. payment_report.csv (monthly payment volume of products)